I'm growing a salad with a side of chips

-It's funny how happy it makes me feel seeing them grow.
+It's funny how happy it makes me feel to see them grow.
 It's a warm fuzzy feeling and if you have time (and patience) maybe you should try it.
 I think it's worth it.
-It's not all about the fruit and veggies themselves (although that is a major bonus, not gonna lie), it's also about dedicating your time for a project which you can (literally) see grow in front of your eyes, day by day, it's about spending time outside, enjoying some fresh air even when you don't feel like walking all the way to the park and it's a reminder that YOU can make things happen.
+It's not all about the fruit and veggies themselves (although that is a major bonus), it's also about dedicating your time to a project which you can (literally) see grow in front of your eyes, day by day, it's about spending time outside, enjoying some fresh air even when you don't feel like walking all the way to the park and it's a reminder that YOU can make things happen.

 I hope life is treating you well.